 Eating and cooking sustainably is not difficult and is something we can all do.
 When people ask me where to start with reducing their carbon footprints, I always suggest starting with food.
 Why?
-Because food is part of our everyday lives.
+Because food is part of our everyday lives and around 30% of Greenhouse Gas Emissions come from food.
 Eco-conscious cooking is easy and can make a big difference.
+For quick wins on reducing your carbon footprint in all areas of the home, check out this guide on eco-friendly habits at home.

 Jump to: